-If you’re looking for something new and unique to do with your garden this spring, consider an English cottage garden design.
-English gardens are informal, traditional, serene, and require dense plantings to make them come alive.
+If you’re looking for something new and unique to do with your garden this season, consider an English cottage garden design.
+English gardens are informal, traditional, and serene, and they require dense plantings to make them come alive.
 Usually, they have a mix of ornamental and edible flowers and plants and use perennials, layers, and a lot of color.
 They’re both formal and whimsical in design and can use brick, rocks, and mulch as structures to house the plants.

-If you’re wondering how to layout an English garden, we’ve got some tips and tricks to do just that, along with some ideas to get your creative juices flowing.
+If you’re wondering how to lay out an English garden, we’ve got some tips and tricks to do just that, along with some ideas to get your creative juices flowing.